-- During the NIR 2017 QA/QC process on the activity data, CBS identified changes in their AD for some crops, for several years.
-New data were not ready in time for the resubmission of NIR 2018, but will be corrected in the next submission. - Collecting relevant data from the Central Bureau of Statistic and other national institutions in order to provide additional detail on sourcing of AD and improve transparency. - Investigation of the difference in statistical data of mineral fertilizer usage that is leading to the possible overestimation of direct N2O emissions from the Agricultural Soils . - Continued improvements and investigation of activity data (mineral fertilizer, crop production, sewage sludge, compost) with the purpose of more detailed explanation of the activity data trends and further verification of source data.
+- Collecting relevant data from the Central Bureau of Statistic and other national institutions in order to provide additional detail on sourcing of AD and improve transparency. - Continued improvements and investigation of activity data (mineral fertilizer, crop production, sewage sludge, compost) with the purpose of more detailed explanation of the activity data trends and further verification of source data.